Topics covered: Electrons in Chemistry: Redox Processes

 And I have got to have my salt bridge so that we can maintain electroneutrality in these solutions that we are going to have on both sides in the two separate compartments.

 So, there is my salt bridge.
-And this might contain an electrolyte such as potassium nitrate.
+And this might contain an electrolyte, such as potassium nitrate.

 And that electrolyte would be suspended in a gelatinous medium like agar, for example.
 And what we are going to be interested in will be the directionality of the electron flow in a system like this.
 We are going to be interested in the potential that gets set up when the electrons flow in a system like this.
-And we are going to want to know which sides is the anode and which side is the cathode and what are the equations for the reactions that are taking place at the side that is the anode and at the side that is the cathode.
+And we are going to want to know which side is the anode and which side is the cathode, and what are the equations for the reactions that are taking place at the side that is the anode and at the side that is the cathode.
 Let's look at that.

 Let me just point out that if I had blue, I would be indicating the aqueous solution here in blue.

 Maybe those of you who are colorblind will think that is blue, but anyway.
-The idea is that we have an aqueous solution here on both sides.
+The idea is that we have an aqueous solution here, on both sides.

 And this one, over on the right, is going to start off with some concentration of copper two ions -- -- in solution.
 So, some molarity of copper two will be present in the solution over here on the right-hand side, where we have the copper electrode.
-Inside the salt bridge, we have potassium CAD ions and nitrate anions that can go into solution on either side to balance the charged changes that are taking place as oxidation-reduction reactions happen on the left-hand side and on the right-hand side of this electrochemical cell, which is a Galvanic cell.
+Inside the salt bridge, we have potassium cations and nitrate anions that can go into solution on either side to balance the charged changes that are taking place as oxidation-reduction reactions happen on the left-hand side and on the right-hand side of this electrochemical cell, which is a Galvanic cell.

 And so, what we find is that you let this go into contact briefly.
 And you would measure, for this cell, 1.1 volts.

 And so, that is the magnitude of the potential difference between the two half-reactions that are present on both sides of the cell.
-And, furthermore, we would see that the electrons are starting out over here and they are going this way around the circuit.
+And, furthermore, we would see that the electrons are starting out over here, and they are going this way around the circuit.

 And that tells us that what we have on the left electrode at zinc is going to be called our anode.

-That is because at the anode, -- -- oxidation is taking place because metallic zinc is undergoing oxidation and becoming zinc2+ and providing, in so doing, two electrons for every since that gets oxidized.
+That is because at the anode, -- -- oxidation is taking place because metallic zinc is undergoing oxidation and becoming zinc two plus and providing, in so doing, two electrons for every zinc that gets oxidized.

 What you can think of as happening over here on the side that we call the anode is that you have this piece of zinc metal.
 And, in order for electrons to start coming out to the external circuit, for every two electrons that comes around to the outside of the circuit, you have a single zinc two plus ion that jumps into solution.
 A piece of zinc jumps off of the surface of the electrode.
 That zinc atom leaves as the zinc two plus ion.
 That supplies two electrons to the external circuit.
-And, at the same time, to balance charge, we would have to have, from the salt bridge entering solution 2NO3-, two nitrate anions, because they are singly charged, have to come out of the salt bridge and into solution every time a zinc2+ drops away from the electrode and starts flowing into the external circuit.
+And, at the same time, to balance charge, we would have to have, from the salt bridge entering solution, two NO three minus, two nitrate anions, because they are singly charged, have to come out of the salt bridge and into solution every time a zinc two plus drops away from the electrode and starts flowing into the external circuit.
 And electrons go around the initial voltage when the reaction has not proceeded to any significant extent, is this 1.1 volts.

 So, we have measured the potential difference between the two half-reactions.
 Here is one of these half-reactions.
-At the other side, if on the left side we have an electrode that is the anode then on the right-hand side we must have an electrode that is the cathode.
+At the other side, if on the left side we have an electrode that is the anode, then on the right-hand side we must have an electrode that is the cathode.

 And we must have reduction occurring there.